Wendy's Rick and Morty drinks taste like candy and interdimensional adventure

-Before a portal opens to Rick and Morty's fifth season on Sunday, fans can head to fast-food chain Wendy's to try one of two drinks inspired by the hit Adult Swim show.
+As a portal opens to Rick and Morty's fifth season, fans can head to Wendy's to try one of two drinks inspired by the Adult Swim show.

-Both the "Mello Yello BerryJerryboree" and "Mello Yello Portal Time Lemon Lime" will be available at more than 5,000 US Wendy's locations starting Wednesday, but they're already flowing at a Texas Wendy's close to me.
-So of course I had to swing by and have a swig or two of the bright orange and lime green-colored drinks.
+Both "Mello Yello BerryJerryboree" and "Mello Yello Portal Time Lemon Lime" are available at more than 5,000 US Wendy's locations.
+So of course I had to swing by a Texas Wendy's close to me and have a swig or two of the bright orange and lime green-colored drinks.

-The drinks are both concoctions involving different flavors of the caffeinated soda Mello Yello.
-BerryJerryboree combines strawberry orange, cherry and limeade Mello Yello flavors, and Portal Time Lemon Lime is a mix of Mello Yello limeade and citrus twist.
+The drinks are concoctions involving different flavors of the caffeinated soda Mello Yello.
+BerryJerryboree combines the Mello Yello flavors strawberry orange, cherry and limeade.
+Portal Time Lemon Lime is a mix of Mello Yello limeade and citrus twist.
 So yeah, if you try these, you're in for a lot of Mello Yello.

 Both taste like liquified SweetTarts candy, but the Portal Time Lemon Lime drink is, surprise, more lemon-limey.
 (Both also come in zero-sugar variations.)
 The drinks weren't immediately easy to spot on the Coca-Cola beverage dispenser -- I had to click a button on the main screen to view the "Only At Wendy's" options, which then took me to a screen with a small, circular image of one of the show's titular characters, Rick Sanchez.
 Pressing Rick's head took me to another screen with all four Rick and Morty-themed options.